ovrcome/release-notes/ovrcome_server_release_notes.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.9.0] - 2024-12-04 - Subscription Visibility Improvements

+### Added

+* Clinician billing page now shows the status of your trials and subscriptions.
+* Clinician billing page now shows the status of your client’s trials and subscriptions.
+* Subscription detail page shows relevant subscription information, including upcoming billing dates and amounts, and previous invoices.

 ## [1.8.5] - 2024-12-03 - Bug fix for smartphone live session

 ### Fixed